-On March 3, 2023, the Company's management and the Audit Committee of the Company's Board of Directors (the "Audit Committee") reached a determination that the Company's consolidated audited financial statements as of and for the fiscal year ended December 31, 2021 included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") and the Company's consolidated unaudited financial statements as of and for the periods ended March 31, 2021, June 30, 2021, September 30, 2021, March 31, 2022, June 30, 2022, collectively, the "Non-Reliance Periods") included in the Company's Quarterly Reports on Form 10-Q filed with the SEC for the Non-Reliance Periods, should no longer be relied upon because of material misstatements contained in those consolidated financial statements.
-The Company's independent registered public accounting firm, and determined to restate its consolidated audited financial statements for the Non-Reliance Periods.
-The Monstel are described in greater detail in Notes 20 and 21 of the Notes to the Consolidated Financial Statements included in Part II, Item 8, Financial Statements and Supplementary Data, within this Annual Report on Form 10-K.
+On March 3, 2023, the Company's management and the Audit Committee of the Company's Board of Directors (the "Audit Committee") reached a determination that the Company's consolidated audited financial statements as of and for the fiscal year ended December 31, 2021 included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") and the Company's consolidated unaudited financial statements as of and for the periods ended March 31, 2021, June 30, 2021, September 30, 2021, March 31, 2022, June 30, 2022, and September 30, 2022 (collectively, the "Non-Reliance Periods") included in the Company's Quarterly Reports on Form 10-Q filed with the SEC for the Non-Reliance Periods, should no longer be relied upon because of material misstatements contained in those consolidated financial statements.
+The Company's management and the Audit Committee discussed the matters with Ernst & Young LLP, the Company's independent registered public accounting firm, and determined to restate its consolidated audited financial statements for the Non-Reliance Periods.
+The misstatements are described in greater detail in Notes 20 and 21 of the Notes to the Consolidated Financial Statements included in Part II, Item 8, Financial Statements and Supplementary Data, within this Annual Report on Form 10-K.